PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 outbound.lengthVariance       | Random number of hops to add or subtract to an outbound tunnel between -3 and 3.
-0 by default **(since 2.42.0)** inbound.nickname              | Custom nickname for inbound tunnels to show in webconsole outbound.nickname             | Custom nickname for outbound tunnels to show in webconsole crypto.tagsToSend             | Number of ElGamal/AES tags to send.
+0 by default **(since 2.42.0)** inbound.nickname              | Custom nickname for inbound tunnels to show in webconsole outbound.nickname             | Custom nickname for outbound tunnels to show in webconsole inbound.randomKey             | Base64 encoded 16 or 32 bytes key used for inbound tunnels peer ordering outbound.randomKey            | Base64 encoded 16 or 32 bytes key used for outbound tunnels peer ordering crypto.tagsToSend             | Number of ElGamal/AES tags to send.
 40 by default; too low value may cause problems with tunnel building crypto.ratchet.inboundTags    | Max number of generated inbound tags for tagset (default: 800) explicitPeers                 | List of comma-separated b64 addresses of peers to use (default: unset)